tsgates/arch-wiki-markdown/wiki/ZFS.md

      ZFS: No hostid found on kernel command line or /etc/hostid.

 This warning occurs because the ZFS module does not have access to the spl hosted.
 There are two solutions, for this.
-You can either place your spl hostid in the kernel parameters in your boot loader.
+Either place the spl hostid in the kernel parameters in the boot loader.
 For example, adding spl.spl_hostid=0x00bab10c.

 The other solution is to make sure that there is a hostid in /etc/hostid, and then regenerate the initramfs image.
 Which will copy